Hendra Virus Infection

 Hendra virus infection in horses can produce a wide range of signs and is often difficult to recognise.
 Early signs can include fever, increased heart rate and restlessness.
 Other common features may include difficulty breathing and/or weakness and neurological signs such as uncoordinated gait and muscle twitching, quickly leading to death in most cases.

 It is important that people who have been in close contact with a horse infected with Hendra virus monitor their health.
-A person who becomes unwell in the weeks after close contact with an infected horse should contact their public health unit and seek medical advice promptly.
+A person who becomes unwell in the weeks after close contact with an infected horse should contact their nearest public health unit and seek medical advice promptly.
 Tests may be recommended to rule out Hendra virus as the cause of their illness.
 In most cases, a cause other than Hendra virus will be found.
-A symptomatic person may be admitted to hospital under the care of an infectious disease physician for close monitoring while waiting for test results.
-If Hendra virus infection develops cases are managed supportively in hospital.
+If Hendra virus infection develops, cases are managed supportively by a specialist medical and nursing team in hospital.

 There is no known specific treatment for Hendra virus infection.
 To date, antiviral medications have not been effective but three people have recovered from infections with general medical support.